 - Risk of fraud by employees and outsiders; unauthorized transaction by employees and errors relating to computer and telecommunication systems;

-- The potential exposure to missed opportunity or to unexpected financial, reputational, or other damage resulting from the way in which an organization operates and pursues its business objectives.
+- The potential exposure to missed opportunity or to unexpected financial, reputational, or other damage resulting from the way in which an organization operates and pursues its business objectives; and

 Identification of Operational Risk

 Operational risk is perceived to be highly capable of impacting business lines that have high volume and high turnover coupled with low margins.
-The “Survey of Operational Risk” carried out by PricewaterhouseCoopers in 1997 in the banking industry revealed that high levels of loss occurred in the areas of system failures, criminal acts, legal action, erroneous funds transfer, business interruption costs and damage to assets.
+Leading accounting firm PricewaterhouseCoopers conducted “Survey of Operational Risk” in the banking industry in 1997.
+The survey revealed that high levels of loss occurred in the areas of system failures, criminal acts, legal action, erroneous funds transfer, business interruption costs and damage to assets.

 The quantification of operational risk is difficult, as it is difficult to build a clear mathematical or statistical link between individual risk factors and the likelihood of a loss.
-Data limitations and lack of analytical tools are contributing factors.
+So, data limitations and lack of analytical tools are contributing factors.

 Banks often resort to the process of risk assessment in terms of “high, medium and low” rather than attempts at quantitative measurement.
-The accumulated experience indicates that there are two broad categories of operational losses: first is the frequent, small operational losses that may result from human error, which are quite common to all businesses; and second, major operational risk losses resulting from actions beyond the delegated authority or outside the laid down procedures.
+The accumulated experience indicates that there are two broad categories of operational losses.
+Firstly, the frequent, small operational losses that may result from human error, which are quite common to all businesses.
+Secondly, major operational risk losses resulting from actions beyond the delegated authority or outside the laid down procedures.
 The latter losses are of low probability but their impact could be very large and any attempt to measure operational risk must focus on these two areas.

 Approaches for Operational Risk Capital Assessment

 For effective management of operational risk, it is necessary to make its comprehensive assessment.
 The Basel Committee has proposed three methods for calculating operational risk capital charges based on this definition: